GBrachetta/frames/src/templates/django/README.md

 - The app includes a handy django toolbar (only available in the development environment) that facilitates debugging.

-- The app also includes my favorite settings to develop a Django app on VS Code, and a `launch.json` file to run the server in debugging mode using the integrated debugger in VS Code.
+- The app also includes useful settings to develop a Django app on VS Code, and a `launch.json` file to run the server in debugging mode using the integrated debugger in VS Code.
 Feel free to delete these and the parent `.vscode` folder if you use some other editor.

-- An additional command has been added, `$ python manage.py makesuper` that creates a superuser in one line:

-  - Username: admin
-  - Password: admin
-  - Email: admin@domain.com